machinelearnear/the-sovereign-ai-tracker/README.md

 ## Project Structure

-The Sovereign AI List is a web application built with:
+The Sovereign AI Tracker is a web application built with:

 - React
 - TypeScript